aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Backward compatibility/Backward_Compatibility_-_Execution_respects_declaration_domain.rst

     }

 The statement ``A := sum( i, P(i) )`` should only consider the elements in ``S`` that also exist in ``T``.
-This is the case when this option is set to `On`.
-When you want to use the old behavior (all elements in ``S`` are considered), you should switch this option to `Off`.
+This is the case when this option is set to 'On'.
+When you want to use the old behavior (all elements in ``S`` are considered), you should switch this option to 'Off'.
 Possible values are:

     *	On
     *	Off